All Episodes

 What the hell are they supposed to do?

-Sit around, is he infallible?
+Is he infallible?

 Sorry.

-The left has been this is what they've been shooting for ever since Bush was inaugurated, folks.
+The left has been, this is what they've been shooting for ever since Bush was inaugurated, folks.

 And they have failed.

-They've failed at doing it, now they're going back to their tried and true method, and that's using a legal system, same as they've done with delay, same as they did with Nixon, same as they're trying with a whole, they've they've tried it constantly, and this is the one fallback that they have.
+Now they're going back to their tried and true method, and that's using a legal system, same as they've done with Delay, same as they did with Nixon, same as they're trying with a whole, they've tried it constantly.

 They fail when they try to change the minds and hearts of the American people.